byuflowlab/grad-handbook/computing.md

 - Use descriptive variable names.
 - If you find yourself writing a very similar piece of code more than once, you should refactor the code to create one function used in multiple places.
 Having duplicate code opens up additional opportunities for bugs with version mismatches.
 - Don't try to write a large program all at once.
 Break it down into small pieces.
 For each small piece be sure to thoroughly verify and validate (V&V) it before moving on.
 In this way you can build up large complex codes.
-- Take IT 515R Scientific Computing.
+- IT 515R Scientific Computing may be helpful to you.

 ## Project Management